 This book does need to come with a warning.
-Unless you have a heart of stone you’ll need lots of tissues and shouldn’t read this one in public.
+Unless you have a heart of stone you’ll need lots of tissues and shouldn’t read this in public.

 Conor has the same dream every night, ever since his mother first fell ill, ever since she started the treatments that don’t quite seem to be working.
 But tonight is different.
 Tonight, when he wakes, there’s a visitor at his window.
 It’s ancient, elemental, a force of nature.
 And it wants the most dangerous thing of all from Conor.
 It wants the truth.

-A Monster Calls is the only book to have won both the Carnegie and Greenaway Medals for children’s fiction.
+A Monster Calls is the only book to have won the Carnegie and Greenaway Medals for children’s fiction.
 It’s a regular on high school reading lists and has been made into a film (good) and a play (exceptionally good).
 Siobhan Dowd had planned to write the story of Conor O’Malley, a boy whose mother is dying of cancer.
-Sadly she did not complete it before her own death from cancer in August 2007.
-Her editor arranged for Patrick Ness to complete the story.
+Sadly she did not complete it before her death from cancer in August 2007.
+Her editor arranged for Patrick Ness to finish the story.
 This is a spellbinding book and provides a salient lesson.
-When we hide things from children their imaginations fill in the gaps in ways that are far worse than reality could ever be.
+When we hide things from children, their imaginations fill in the gaps in ways that are far worse than reality could ever be.

 7. The Amazing Edie Eckhart by Rosie Jones